-Lead exposure in children can cause: • Damage to the brain and nervous
+Lead exposure in children can cause:

-- Damage to the brain and herve system
+- Damage to the brain and nervous system

 - Slowed growth and development

 - Learning and behavior problems

 - Hearing and speech problems

 It's hard to tell if a child has been exposed to lead, because no symptoms may be present.
 The best way to check for lead poisoning is by giving the child a blood lead test.
 Check with the child's doctor about testing.